loadchange/amemv-crawler/README-EN.md

 ### The first method: edit the share-url.txt file

-Find a text editor, and then open the file `share - url.txt`, the number you want to download a trill to share links to edit inside, with a comma/space/TAB/form/return character space, can be multiple lines.
+Find a text editor, and then open the file `share-url.txt`, the number you want to download a trill to share links to edit inside, with a comma/space/TAB/form/return character space, can be multiple lines.
 For example, the file looks like this:

 ```
 https://www.douyin.com/share/user/85860189461?share_type=link&tt_from=weixin&utm_source=weixin&utm_medium=aweme_ios&utm_campaign=client_share&uid=97193379950&did=30337873848,